-For the past year or so I have been receiving a ton of request to make a platform bed.
-The whole time I actually needed one, but for whatever reason, I been putting it off.
+For the past year or so, I have been receiving many requests to make a platform bed.
+During this time, I actually needed one, but for whatever reason, I had been putting it off.
 Well, I finally gave in and went to work.
-So glad I did because I thought it actually enhanced the space and have a luxury feel to it.
+So glad I did because I thought it actually enhanced the space and brought a luxury feel to it!

-Be sure to check out the video for additional info.
-I will have a few list of materials and things listed at the of this article.
+Be sure to check out the video for additional informAtion.
+I will also have a few lists of materials and things listed at the end of this article.

 Step 1: Prepping the Lumber

 After sorting through all the lumber at my local HD store.
-I manage to find enough lumber that I could work with.
-I started this project with a rough sketch up of what I wanted.
+I managed to find enough lumber with which I could work.
+I started this project with a rough sketch of what I wanted.

 Although this project can be made with a circular saw, I would highly suggest a miter saw to speed things up.
 The key to being successful is attacking all your projects with patience.

 Let's get started.

-If you like to build this; I have a detailed set of PLANS this project.
-After all the lumber was cut down to size.
-I set up shop outside to begin the sanding process.
-Prepare for hours of sanding and be sure to wear a mask and safety glasses.
-I sand the bed down with 80 grit sandpaper first, then 120 grit followed by 220 grit to wrap things up.
+If you would like to build this; I have a detailed set of PLANS for this project.
+After all the lumber was cut down to size, I set up shop outside to begin the sanding process.
+Prepare for hours of sanding, and be sure to wear a mask and safety glasses.
+I sanded the bed down with 80-grit sandpaper first, then120 grit followed by 220 grit to wrap things up.

 Next, paint or stain the bed frame whatever color you prefer.
 I chose black.

 Step 2: Tackling the Headboard

-Due to the length of the headboard, I had to attach a small section to extend the 8ft sheet of plywood.
+Due to the length of the headboard, I had to attach a small section to extend the 8-feet sheet of plywood.
 I then painted the bottom section of the plywood to match the bed frame.